annarutledge/SubredditClassification/README.md

-This project utilizes webscraping, data cleaning and basic EDA techniques, natural language processing, and the development of multiple machine learning models in a fun test of the predictive power of the models built.
+This project utilizes webscraping, data cleaning and basic EDA techniques, natural language processing, and the development of multiple machine learning models in a fun test of the classifying power of the models built.

 ## Problem Statement
 Can we build a machine learning model that can distinguish between a 'shower thought' and a 'crazy idea' (based on classification as a post from one of two subredddits, r/Showerthoughts & r/CrazyIdeas)?